ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/tampa-bay.md

 ### Next Steps

-{{< figure class="photo-right" src="/images/pages/egmont-key-located-at-mouth-of-tampa-bay.jpg" alt="Black cormorant birds perched on a sign in front of a white beach." caption="Beneficial use of dredged material being used for colonial waterbird habitat.
-Photo by Keith Ramos, USFWS." >}}

 *   Utilize cooperative partnerships (e.g., [Suncoast Cooperative Invasive Species Partnership](http://www.floridainvasives.org/Suncoast/)) to increase coordinated work that reduces or eliminates invasive animals and plants that threaten native diversity across both public and private boundaries.
 *   Control pervasive non-native and invasive species such as Brazilian pepper and Australian pine to restore and expand the natural upland community habitats.